SAP/ownid-developer-tutorial/src/deployment.md

-## Developer environment
-The following steps will guide you to create a development environment running on your local machine.

 ## Productive environment
 The following steps refer to environment where OwnID host the server and Gigya is the Identity Management System.